Health & Safety

 Concordia invests in providing a safe and healthy environment for our students, including long-term sustainable solutions that ensure clean air in campus buildings.
-Over the past three summers, this commitment has resulted in upgrades which amount to more than eight million RMB.
-These are strategically placed, aimed at ensuring the best possible air quality for our learning environments.
+Over the past four summers, this commitment has resulted in upgrades which amount to more than eight million RMB.
+Air filtration is strategically placed, aimed at ensuring the best possible air quality for our learning environments.

 In 2014, Concordia invested over three million RMB adding hermetic seals to doors, changing and upgrading air filters and installing fixed air filtration systems that reduce and maintain clean air in all classrooms and large gathering areas.

 Concordia provided an authentic learning opportunity for AP Environmental Science students to analyze the actual air quality readings from around school.
 These students later presented their findings to interested (and impressed) parents from the entire school.
 High school science teacher, Anne Love, commented, “It is rewarding to see my students engaged in the important work of analyzing air quality data and am excited to communicate their knowledge to the community.”

 Most recently, students worked together with the Operations Department and the Physics Department of the High School to create AQI monitoring devices that have been strategically place around campus to monitor air quality.
 Students also created a presentation on air quality in the school that resulted in an award at a competition in Hawaii.

 Built-in systems in each building across the campus provide clean and safe air, eliminating the need for individual air purifiers in each classroom.
 While some worry because they cannot see the air purifying system, it is always there in the background ensuring that our students are safe and cared for as they learn and study in their classrooms.